 Philosophy

 As a PhD student in the Harvard philosophy program, you’ll have the opportunity to develop your ideas, knowledge, and abilities.
 You'll work with other doctoral students, our faculty, and visiting scholars, all in a stimulating and supportive environment.
-The program has strengths across a broad range of topics and areas, so you'll be able to pursue your interests wherever they may lead, especially in moral and political philosophy, aesthetics, epistemology, philosophy of logic, philosophy of language, the history of analytic philosophy, ancient philosophy, Immanuel Kant, and Ludwig Wittgenstein.
-In addition, students can pursue joint degrees with classics, Harvard Law School, and in Indian philosophy.
+The program has strengths across a broad range of topics and areas, so you'll be able to pursue your interests wherever they may lead, especially in moral and political philosophy, aesthetics, epistemology, metaphysics, philosophy of logic, philosophy of language, the history of analytic philosophy, ancient philosophy, Immanuel Kant, and 19th and 20th century European philosophy.

 Incoming cohorts consist of five to eight students per year.
 You will have substantial access to our renowned faculty and all the resources that Harvard makes available.
 This relatively small size also gives students a sense of intellectual community.